 - Vitamin B12 (also known as Cobalamin or Cyanocobalamin): Natural sources are cobalamin, wheat grass and wheat germ, rice bran, yeast, chlorella, kelp, bee pollen, rose hips and flaxseed.
 Synthetic versions are streptomycin fermentation and cyanocobalamin.

 Learning how to tell the differences between synthetic and natural vitamins can be confusing, but perfecting this skill will help you choose a dietary supplement that is worth your money.
 In general, vitamins are natural if the label shows food sources next to their names.
 Some synthetic vitamins do work but when taken without certain minerals, enzymes and co-vitamin helpers, they may not work as well as natural vitamins.

 Keep in mind that the term “natural” can be misleading.
 Supplement manufacturers do not have to go through a verification process to use the term natural on their products.
 Because of this, they can add synthetic vitamins and preservatives and still claim that their products are natural.
 As for the term “organic” they need to go through a verification process before they can use it.

 Where to buy natural and high quality vitamin supplements

-One of the best places to find organic and natural high quality vitamins is Live Superfoods.
+One of the best places to find organic and natural high quality vitamins is at this website.
 The vitamin supplement I recommend is made by MegaFood.
-It is available at VitaSprings.com.
-MegaFood One Daily Multivitamin is made with 100 percent whole food nutrients and certified organic herbs.
-It is also free of pesticide, herbicides, gluten, and soy.
+MegaFood dietary supplements are made with 100 percent whole food nutrients and certified organic herbs.
+They are free of pesticide, herbicides, gluten and soy.

 If you want to learn more about natural and synthetic vitamins, I highly recommend reading this article.
 The article is written by Dr. Robert J Thiel, Ph.D., N.D.
-He does an incredible job explaining the differences between natural and synthetic vitamins and why natural vitamins are superior.
+He does an great job of explaining the differences between natural and synthetic vitamins and why natural vitamins are superior.